 We addressed three research questions.
 First, what is the association between adversity and WM capacity?
 Second, what is the association between adversity and WM updating after accounting for WM capacity?
 Third, are the directions and strengths of these associations similar or different for neighborhood threat, material deprivation, and unpredictability?

 We evaluated evidence for deficit- and adaptation-based frameworks (see Figure 1A for a visual summary, and Appendix 1 for the study design plan).
 Crucially, as deficit and adaptation processes can operate in concert (Frankenhuis et al., 2020), we could find support (or lack thereof) for both frameworks in the same model.
-We distinguished between three between-person data patterns: (1) lowered performance, (2) enhanced performance, and (3) intact performance.
-We defined lowered performance as a statistically significant negative association between a type of adversity and WM capacity or updating (irrespective of effect size).
-We defined enhanced performance as a statistically significant positive association between a type of adversity and WM capacity or updating (irrespective of effect size).
-We defined intact performance as an association between a type of adversity and WM capacity or updating that has a standardized effect smaller than 0.1 and larger than -0.1—even if the effect is statistically different from zero—which we tested using Two One-Sided T-Tests (TOST) equivalence testing (see the ‘Primary analyses’ section; Lakens et al., 2018).
+We distinguished between three between-person data patterns: (1) lower performance, (2) higher performance, and (3) practically equivalent performance.
+We defined lower performance as a statistically significant negative association between a type of adversity and WM capacity or updating (irrespective of effect size).
+We defined higher performance as a statistically significant positive association between a type of adversity and WM capacity or updating (irrespective of effect size).
+We defined practically equivalent performance as an association between a type of adversity and WM capacity or updating that has a standardized effect smaller than 0.1 and larger than -0.1—even if the effect is statistically different from zero—which we tested using Two One-Sided T-Tests (TOST) equivalence testing (see the ‘Primary analyses’ section; Lakens et al., 2018).

 Deficit frameworks predict a negative association between all three types of adversity and WM capacity as well as WM updating.
 This follows from the hypothesis that adversity leads to broad WM deficits (Farah et al., 2006; Sheridan et al., 2020).
 Deficit frameworks are partially supported if we find negative associations with only one (or two) types of adversity.

 Within adaptation-based frameworks, theories make two predictions.
 First, if adaptive processes enhance WM updating and there are no impairment processes operating, we can expect a positive association between adversity and WM updating.
-Second, if, adaptive processes operate in concert with general impairment processes, we can expect intact WM updating in combination with lowered WM capacity.
-If neither impairment nor adaptative processes are operating, we can expect both WM updating and capacity to be intact.
+Second, if, adaptive processes operate in concert with general impairment processes, we can expect practically equivalent WM updating performance in combination with lower WM capacity.
+If neither impairment nor adaptative processes are operating, we can expect both WM updating and capacity to be practically equivalent.

 We also had two expectations based on prior studies.
 First, we expected the association between material deprivation and WM capacity to be more negative than the associations with unpredictability and neighborhood threat.
 This follows from findings showing that cognitive abilities are more negatively associated with cognitive deprivation than threat (Salhi et al., 2021; Sheridan et al., 2020).
 Although cognitive and material deprivation are distinct types of deprivation, they tend to be correlated, and are both associated with limited access to resources that stimulate cognitive development and functioning (Bradley et al., 2001; Lurie et al., 2024; Rosen et al., 2019).
 Therefore, we expected that their associations with WM would have comparable effect sizes.
 Second, researchers have hypothesized that WM updating is particularly adaptive in unpredictable and threatening environments, as it facilitates keeping track of unpredictable changes and sudden threats.
 Therefore, we expected WM updating to be associated with unpredictability and neighborhood threat, but not with material deprivation (Young et al., 2018; but see Young et al., 2022).